Burden in Henselian Valued Fields: Burden of Henselian valued fields

+\begin{theorem} {$\RV_{<\omega}$-sort} Let $K$ be a Henselian valued field of characteristic $(0,p)$, $p\geq 0$.
+Let $M$ be a positive integer and assume $\mathcal{K}$ is of burden $M$.
+Then, the sort $\RV_{<\omega}$ with the induced structure is also of burden $M$.
+In particular, $\mathcal{K}$ is inp-minimal if and only if $\RV_{<\omega}$ is inp-minimal. \end{theorem} The demonstration (below) follows Chernikov and Simon's proof for the case of equicharacteristic $0$ and burden $1$ (see \cite{CS19}).
+As we said, this statement also cover the case of equicharacteristic $0$.
+One can also generalise the proof for infinite burden (see Corollary \ref{corollaryinfiniteburden} for details).
+A careful reading of the proof shows that one only uses properties $(\text{EQ})_{\RV_{<\omega}}$ and $(\text{Lin})_{\RV_{<\omega}}$.
+Of course, the proof can be written for equicaracteristic $0$ fields only (it becomes simpler), and then it only uses Property $(\text{EQ})_{\RV}$ and $(\text{Lin})_{\RV}$.
+As algebraically maximal Kaplansky valued fields and algebraically closed valued fields satisfy these property, we obtain in fact:

-The aim of this subsection is to prove the following: \begin{theorem} Let $M$ be a positive integer and assume $\mathcal{K}$ is of burden $M$.
+\begin{theorem} Let $\mathcal{K}$ be a benign Henselian valued field.
+Let $M$ be a positive integer and assume $\mathcal{K}$ is of burden $M$.
 Then, the sort $\RV$ with the induced structure is also of burden $M$.
-In particular, $\mathcal{K}$ is inp-minimal if and only if $\RV$ is inp-minimal. \end{theorem} The demonstration below follows Chernikov and Simon's proof for the case of equicharacteristic $0$ and burden $1$ (see \cite{CS19}).
-One can also generalize the proof for infinite burden (see Corollary \ref{corollaryinfiniteburden} for details).
+In particular, $\mathcal{K}$ is inp-minimal if and only if $\RV$ is inp-minimal. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{ThmHensValuedFieldReductionRV}]
+\begin{proof}[Proof of Theorem \ref{ThmHensValuedFieldReductionRVMixedCharacteristic}]